Chart Color Schemes

 Ringwood North features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.9% of all households, consisting of 43.0% couples with children, 29.3% couples without children, and 9.9% single parent families.
-Non-family households make up the remaining 17.1%, with lone person households at 15.7% and group households comprising 1.5% of the total.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.
+Family households comprise 82.9% of all households, including 43.0% couples with children, 29.3% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 17.1%, with lone person households at 15.7% and group households comprising 1.5%.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households